-As described in Section 24.3, the Nullness Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code.
+The Nullness Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 25.3).
 For example, enum types are implicitly non-null, so you never need to write @NonNull MyEnumType.

 For more information about implicitly-added nullness qualifiers, see the implementation of NullnessAnnotatedTypeFactory.